FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 mbsync -V foo
 ```

-There is not going to be any successful messasge in the output.
+There is not going to be any successful message in the output.
 Don't panic,
 seeing a bunch of `Opening` and `Synchronizing...` lines means that it works
 fine.
 To make sure, list the mail directory